SEWAGE TREATMENT

 How Does A Reed Bed Work?

-Reed beds are an aquatic plant-based system which allows bacteria in the root to feed on the organic matter contained in the sewage.
-Three types exist:
+Reed beds are an aquatic plant-based filtration system where bacteria in the roots feed on the organic matter present in sewage.
+There are three types of reed beds:

-For a better sewage treatment solution, the vertical and horizontal flow types of reed bed often get combined.
-For each case, the effluent flows through the reed bed and percolates through layers of sand and gravel.
+For optimal sewage treatment, vertical and horizontal flow reed beds are often combined.
+In each type, the effluent moves through the reed bed, percolating through layers of sand and gravel, which facilitates natural filtration and purification.

 How is a reed bed sized and designed?

-Vertical flow reed beds require a slope of at least one meter and a half, and a surface area of about two square metres per person served.
-The more house occupants, the more you will reduce the size per person. we base the calculation of the necessary area on the assumption that one person will produce, on average, 200 litres of sewage per day.
+Vertical flow reed beds require a slope of at least 1.5 meters and approximately two square meters of surface area per person.
+The larger the household, the more you can reduce the per-person area requirement.
+This calculation is based on the assumption that one person produces, on average, 200 liters of sewage per day.

-Horizontal flow reed beds require about one square meter per person served, with a minimum of six square metres.
-A settlement tank should be installed between vertical and horizontal flow reed beds to separate the solids from the liquids.
-This tank won’t need emptying often.
+Horizontal flow reed beds require around one square meter of area per person, with a minimum total area of six square meters.
+A settlement tank should be installed between vertical and horizontal flow beds to separate solids from liquids, but it does not require frequent emptying.

-If aeration pipes are included, a couple is sufficient for a small reed bed.
-You can drill 10mm holes every 20cm along the length of some 100mm tubing.
+For aeration, including a couple of aeration pipes is sufficient for a small reed bed.
+Drilling 10mm holes every 20cm along the length of 100mm tubing works well for this purpose.

 Therefore, reed beds are a costly but environmentally friendly solution.
 They provide high-quality, effluent treatment without using electricity.
 However, if you are looking for a simple, cost-effective, reliable, easy to install, and low-maintenance solution, we recommend you to choose our package sewage treatment plant, Tricel Novo.